Data-for-Palestine/Palestinian-Movies-JSON-Dataset/README.md

 # Palestinian Movies JSON Dataset
 [![StandWithPalestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/StandWithPalestine.svg)](https://techforpalestine.org/learn-more)

-This dataset was scrapped from my list on Internet Movies Database List about Palestinian Movies.
+This dataset was scrapped from a personal Collected list on Internet Movies Database List about Palestinian Movies.

 Using **apify** actor to scrap the data and download the file: https://console.apify.com/actors/poWuYPmbfLGBn5Mf8/console